- Survey Junkie

 Concentrix is a staffing company that serves clients in a variety of industries including banking, healthcare, and insurance.
 You will provide virtual customer service to the clients of those companies.

-At least one year of experience as a customer service agent is required as is a land line.
+At least one year of experience as a customer service rep is required as is a land line.
 Unlike many works at home jobs, you will be an employee of Concentrix.
 The pay is between $9.25 and $10 an hour, and there are some employee benefits like paid holidays and health insurance.

 These jobs entail reservations and customer service.
 A high school diploma or GED and one year of customer service experience are required.
 You will also need a landline.

 There are shifts available for both full and part-time workers.
 You will be an employee and eligible for benefits.
 This is one of the better-paying jobs, $12-15 per hour.

 Customer service representatives working for U-Haul take customer calls to answer questions and make reservations for rental trucks and storage facilities.
 The base pay is $7.50 to $8.50 an hour, and you can earn bonuses when you book truck rentals.

 Those who become full-time employees are eligible for benefits including medical and dental insurance and a 401k plan.